J-CF-Leung/Study_Vault/Physics/Thermal Physics/Advanced statistical mechanics.md

 >Put mathematically: $$\Delta U=Q+W$$
 - $U$ is the _internal energy_ of the system
 - $Q$ is the _heat supplied_ to the system
+	- Typically due to _microscopic_ interactions
 - $W$ is the _work done on_ the system
+	- Typically due to _macroscopic_ interactions

 - _Detailed recap_:
 	![[Classical Thermodynamics#The first law, internal energy, and heat]]